 The other area of Facebook that will be changing is its messenger app.
-You will soon be able to book appointments via the new app.
+You can book appointments via the new app.
 This newly redesigned app will also be able to highlight your closest friends and choose your current status.
 Fun or scary?

 These upcoming changes will also make Facebook and Instagram more personalized social media services.

 Instagram has been testing a new feature where people will not be able to like your posts.
 Imagine, Instagram doing away with likes.

 Do you wonder why?
 I believe it has to do with all the apps created to have bots like this and that.
 Gaming the system is not what Instagram had in mind when they began their image social network.
 Yes, you can now hide your likes from your followers.

 The videos from the Instagram desktop can be up to 1 hour long.
 A normal video on Instagram can only be up to 1 minute.
 However, you can’t post any reel videos from your desktop or any story features.

 Speaking of reels they have updated the templates that you can use to create reels on the Instagram app like text transitions.
 They are also testing polls on reels.

 Last, don’t forget about the Instagram stories video option – you have only up to 15 seconds to publish a video story.
 Stories are still a great way to generate some visibility on both Facebook and Instagram.

 Furthermore, Twitter X has not stopped with its recent updates.
 One of them is the ability to add a video or photo in a retweet or reply on Twitter.

 Not to mention the recent Twitter camera that makes this network more like Facebook and Instagram.
 The Twitter camera apps give your tweet a “story feel”.
 As you can see below vertical photos will work best.